MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 requiring origin domains to configure and maintain an additional delegation.

-For HTTPS origins with ports other than 443, the port and scheme continue to be prefixed to the hostname as described in {{svcb-names}}.
-Following of HTTPSSVC AliasForm and CNAME aliases is also unchanged from SVCB.
+Following of HTTPSSVC AliasForm and CNAME aliases is unchanged from SVCB.

-Clients always convert "http" URLS to "https" before performing an HTTPSSVC query using the process described in {{hsts}}, so domain owners MUST NOT publish HTTPSSVC records with a prefix of "_http".
+Clients always convert "http" URLs to "https" before performing an HTTPSSVC query using the process described in {{hsts}}, so domain owners MUST NOT publish HTTPSSVC records with a prefix of "_http".